 To find out which emotion belongs to a particular expression, replicate the expression on your own face and ask yourself how that expression makes you feel.
 Using this strategy during the training will also make it easier for you to remember the basic emotions.

-From reading emotions to reading microexpressions
+From basic emotions to microexpressions

 Recognizing micro-expressions is nothing more than applying your existing ability to read basic emotions to very brief facial expressions.
 Thus, to increase the speed.